-This report summarizes our 2009 study of cereal winter cover crops, such as winterwheat, and their ability to support migratory waterfowl.
-The study showed that planting witner wheat as early as possible in August significantly increased the number of waterfowl that a cover croped field could support.
+This report summarizes our 2009 study of cereal winter cover crops and their ability to support migratory waterfowl.
+The study showed that planting winter wheat as early as possible in August significantly increased the number of waterfowl that a cover cropped field could support.
 The data from this report was used to update the management guidelines of the Winter Cover Crop Stewardship Program.

 Managing Cover Crops for Conservation Purposes in the Fraser River Delta, British Columbia

 A MUST READ for those interested in the soil benefits of cover crops.
 This publication discusses the role of cover crops in maintaining soil fertility on the lower Fraser River delta.
 Specific attention is paid to different types of cover crops and how they influence soil organic matter content, soil structure, earthworm populations and waterfowl forage.